 When it comes to classic swim workouts that help build aerobic endurance, they don’t come much simpler than this one.
-It’s also a super versatile workout that can be adapted based on fatigue and time available.
+It’s also a super versatile workout that you can adapt based on fatigue and time available.

 Wrap it up with a 200 easy freestyle/backstroke cool-down.